Sino-Pakistan Agreement

-It resulted in both countries ceding over 1942 km2 to the other.
-Pakistan recognized Chinese sovereignty over land in Northern Areas of Kashmir and Ladakh.
-However, Indian writers have insisted that in this transaction, Pakistan surrendered approximately 2050 sqmi of territory to China.
+The resulting border followed the 1899 Macartney–MacDonald Line as modified by Lord Curzon in 1905 in its essence (see Map 3 below).
+Pakistan also recognised Chinese sovereignty over lands it controlled in Ladakh, while China recognised Pakistani control over parts of Kashmir it administered.
+However, Indian writers have insisted that in this transaction, Pakistan ceded approximately 2050 sqmi of territory to China, while Pakistani writers maintain that Pakistan did not cede any area under its control, and instead was ceded 750 sqmi of territory by China.
 India claims the agreement is invalid, and claims sovereignty over part of the land.
 In addition to increasing tensions with India, the agreement shifted the balance of the Cold War by bringing Pakistan and China closer together while loosening ties between Pakistan and the United States.

 Issue and result

-A 1955 map from the US Army Map Service showing the border of pre-independence British India near Shimshal.
+Map 1: A 1955 map from the US Army Map Service showing the border of pre-independence British India near Shimshal.
 The entire Shaksgam Valley is included, as is the Raskam Valley till the confluence.